vacp2p/wakurtosis/analysis-module/README.md

 The configuration is set in `config.json`, inside "plotting" keyword.

 The name of the metric should be the same metric that lives inside Prometheus.
-This is, any cAdvisor and waku exposed metric.
+This is, any cAdvisor and Waku exposed metric.

 ```json
 {